 The CFO's office is led by a strong team of experienced managers who work to provide sound budget development, disciplined performance review, rigorous financial management, and responsible credit administration for the Department.
-The office is headed by the Acting Chief Financial Officer and Assistant Secretary for Budget and Programs, Blair Anderson, who serves as principal fiscal advisor to the Secretary.
+The office is headed by the Chief Financial Officer and Assistant Secretary for Budget and Programs, Shoshana Lew, who serves as principal fiscal advisor to the Secretary.
 Below are the professional bios for the CFO and the Deputy Assistant Secretaries.
 To read professional bios for the other members of the office's senior management team, click here.

 - David J. Rivait - Deputy Chief Financial Officer

 Shoshana M. Lew is the Chief Financial Officer and Assistant Secretary for Budget and Programs at the U.S. Department of Transportation (USDOT), leading the teams responsible for providing sound budget development, disciplined performance review, rigorous financial management, and responsible credit administration for the Department.
 This includes a range of functions, such as leading the Department’s efforts to support formulation of the President’s Budget; financial management; serving as the key fiscal advisor to the Secretary; and serving as the Vice Chair of the USDOT “Credit Council,” which sets the Department’s credit policies and oversees credit and financing programs, including recommending the approval or disapproval of financing support for specific projects.

 Ms. Lew previously served as a Deputy Assistant Secretary for Policy at USDOT, where her responsibilities included designing and implementing a cross-disciplinary team to expand access to USDOT finance programs and provide technical assistance to projects.
 She also spearheaded work across the Department – and as part of a cross-government effort – to improve the efficient management of environmental review and permitting processes for infrastructure projects, with the goal of expediting their delivery and impact for communities across the country.